Changed Block Tracking for Microsoft Azure

 Azure virtual disks are stored as page BLOBs.
 With CBT enabled, the Azure API detects the changed blocks (changed page range information) on the Azure virtual disks by comparing the current page BLOB snapshot against the base BLOB snapshot (which was obtained during the previous CBT-enabled backup operation).
 Only the changed blocks that the Azure API detects are backed up and written to backup media.
 After the incremental backup operation is complete, the base BLOB snapshot that was used for comparison is deleted.
 The current operation's snapshot is used as the base BLOB snapshot for the next CBT-enabled incremental backup operation.

-Note: With this release, the changed blocks that are backed up during the backup copy jobs will only amount to only 1MB.
-Previously, the changed blocks backed up could total 4 MB.
+Note: Changed blocks that are backed up during the backup copy jobs will only amount to only 1MB.
+In previous releases, the changed blocks backed up could total 4 MB.
 With this reduction, the system backs up less incremental data further enhancing the backup performance of Azure virtual disks.
 This change will only take effect after you run a full backup for the subclient where the CBT option is already enabled.